The Ipana Troubadors

 The Ipana Troubadors (aka The Ipana Troubadours) was a musical variety radio program which began in New York on WEAF in 1923.
 In actuality, the Troubadors were the Sam Lanin Orchestra.
 They opened the show with their theme, "Smiles."

 The show was sponsored by Bristol Myers' Ipana Toothpaste, and it was during this period that Bristol Myers introduced the slogan, "Ipana for the Smile of Beauty; Sal Hepatica for the Smile of Health."

-With a mix of hot foxtrots, sweet waltzes and snappy novelty tunes, the show moved from WEAF to the NBC Red Network (1926-28) for a 30-minute series on Wednesday evenings at 9pm.
-It then aired on the Blue Network (1929-31) Mondays at 8:30pm.
+With a mix of hot foxtrots, sweet waltzes and snappy novelty tunes, the show moved from WEAF to the NBC Red Network (1926–28) for a 30-minute series on Wednesday evenings at 9pm.
+It then aired on the Blue Network (1929–31) Mondays at 8:30pm.
 Network radio exposure made the Ipana Troubadors one of the most well-known dance bands of the 1920s, resulting in a recording contract with Columbia and bookings at dance halls, such as the Casino at Bemus Point, New York.
 However, the recording contract covered only the Ipana Troubadors, so Lanin continued to recording on other labels under his own name and a variety of pseudonyms.
+One guest vocalist with the Troubadors was Bing Crosby who recorded "I'll Get By" and "Rose of Mandalay" with Lanin in December 1928.

 After Bristol-Myers stopped radio advertising in 1931, the show returned for the 1933–34 season as a variety show, broadcast Wednesdays at 9pm on NBC Red.
 Helen Hayes was a guest on the show of October 4, 1933, appearing in a scene with John Beal.
 In 1934, The Ipana Troubadors was replaced by the first half of Fred Allen's The Hour of Smiles, the Troubadours moniker being used to refer to the show's orchestra, led by Peter van Steeden.

 Radio station policies in the early 1920s dictated that no commercial messages intrude on a program.
 However, once the program moved to NBC, the attitude toward advertising accelerated, as noted by Timothy D. Taylor in "Music and Advertising in Early Radio":